 - Shavings are better than sawdust which packs tight or straw that may ferment

-- watch for unwelcomed pests taking up residence in the quilt box
+- watch for unwelcomed pests taking up residence in the quilt box (mice?)

 Benefits of Using Hive Quilt Boxes

-Your beehive quilt box can be left on the hive during Summer with the shavings removed.
-In this way it functions as an addition ventilation source – but most beekeepers remove them.
+Your beehive quilt box can be left on the hive during Summer with the shavings removed.It functions as an addition ventilation source – but most beekeepers remove them.

 Making your own quilt box for your hive is very simple and a life saver for some colonies.
 Does every beekeeper need to use them?
 No. In fact, most beekeepers do not use quilt boxes.